 As most of us complete our work experience in a volunteer capacity, it can be a drain on time and resources to commit to a lengthy practical legal training placement.
 Even so, what choice do you have?
 The length of your work experience is set in stone…right?
 Wrong.
 To cater to those who simply can’t commit to a lengthy placement, The College of Law offers two options for the work experience component of your PLT.
-The first offers the standard requirement of 75 days’ worth of work experience, while the second involves a blended approach of a 25-day work experience program combined with a Clinical Experience module.
-The latter option, which is exclusive to The College of Law Australia, costs $1370 and is covered by FEE-HELP.
+The first offers the standard requirement of 75 days’ worth of work experience, while the second involves a blended approach of a 25-days (NSW & WA) or 16-days(VIC, SA & QLD) work experience combined with a Clinical Experience module.

 when is the best time to complete work experience?

 So if you can complete work experience earlier, is that the best option?
 When is the best time to undertake your PLT placement?
 As you might expect, there are pros and cons to getting an early start.
 On the one hand, postponing your work experience will give you more time to explore your options and complete more law subjects, thereby broadening your familiarity with different areas of law, and giving you a better idea of where you might like to focus your work experience.